 Diabetes mellitus is a group of diseases that affect the body’s ability to regulate blood glucose levels.
 Though glucose is an essential source of energy for our body to function normally, excessive levels can cause serious harm.

 Type 1 diabetes is characterized by excessively high blood sugar levels.
 In this type of diabetes, specialized pancreatic cells called the islet beta cells to cease the production of insulin.
 Insulin is the hormone that helps the body cells take in glucose to be used for energy.
 Lack of insulin results in the cells being unable to take up glucose for energy.
-As a result, the blood sugar levels become excessively high.
+As a result, blood sugar levels become excessively high.
+Whether you have type 1 or type 2 diabetes, accurate testing not only helps you make adjustments to your diets, but it can also help reduce symptoms and prevent possible diabetes health complications.
+So to properly monitor blood sugar you will need a functioning and best blood glucose meter.
+Speak with your doctor or certified diabetes educator to know about the best blood sugar monitors available.

 If Type 1 diabetes is unsuppressed, it can lead to a condition called diabetic ketoacidosis.
 Here is how this condition arises.
 As insulin production is inhibited, the cells become unable to use the glucose released into the blood.
 As a result, the cells break down fats in order to obtain energy.
 When fats are broken down, a waste byproduct will be produced called ketones.
 Increased breakdown of fats will naturally result in increased ketones, whose buildup can result in diabetic ketoacidosis.
 Severe forms of this disease can even be fatal.